gotoiot/service-django-rest-api/README.md

 * Django REST Framework specific configuration.
 * Template configuration.
 * Directory configuration for static files.
+* User model selection.
+* User Authentication & Authorization.

 For more information on all the possible configurations, you can access the official documentation at [this link](https://docs.djangoproject.com/en/3.2/topics/settings/).

 ### Browsable API

-Django REST Framework has native functionality that makes the REST API browsable in HTML format.
+This application - by using Django REST Framework - has a functionality that makes the REST API browsable in HTML format.
 This feature is really an excellent functionality, as it enables you to explore, navigate, and discover the API without having to open any dedicated programs (such as Postman or other clients).

-From the Browsable API it is possible to create instances of assessments and perform all the necessary steps to complete the flow of an assessment (create, test, start, get questions, send answers, end test, get result).
+From the browsable API you can access to Home Endpoint, and navigate over the user registration, login, logout, password recovery, email confirmation flows.

+The usage flow related of each application is included in its [Applications](#applications) section.

-### How to use the API
+### How to use the service API

-The starting point to start using the Browsable API is to access the URL [http://localhost:8000/v1/assesments](http://localhost:8000/v1/assesments) in the browser.
-The application comes with some data loaded so that you can use it in a plug & play way (it is necessary that you have executed the command for loaddata detailed in the initial configuration section).

-To perform an `Assessment`, start by creating an` Instance` accessing the URL of a particular assessment, for example [http://localhost:8000/v1/assesments/assesments/1/create](http://localhost:8000/v1/assesments/assesments/1/create) with a POST, entering the `first_name, last_name, email` fields, as JSON in the request body.

-Once the assesment is created, just follow the `next` link provided in the response body, which assist you in the whole assesment flow navigation until you finalize it.

-The response from the endpoint returns the id and URL of the created instance.
-With that id you can access the following endpoints:

-* `instances/<uuid: pk> /`: to get the instance details.
-* `instances/<uuid: pk>/test`: to check that the instance is available for testing.
-* `instances/<uuid: pk>/start`: to start an instance, set the start_time, the end_time and the active flag.
-* `instances/<uuid: pk>/questions/<int: q_id>`: in the endpoint to get the details of the instance, in the `assesment-> question_count` field you can get the number of questions of the assesment.
-Then, you can access each of them, from 1 to question_count.
-Any value outside of these values ​​will return a 405 Not Allowed code.
-* `instances/<uuid: pk>/answer`: to send the answer about an assessment.
-Get a question_id and option_id in the request body.
-* `instances/<uuid: pk>/end`, to end an instance, set the end_time, set the active flag to False and calculate the score automatically.
-* `instances/<uuid: pk>/result`: to get the result of a particular instance.
-* `instances/restore`: to recover an instance (if there is one active) of a particular taker.

-### Create Assesments, Questions, Options and their associations
+The starting point of using the API is accessing its [root](http://localhost:8000) via a client or a browser.
+From there you can see some useful endpoints related to user registration, login, logout and probably your custom applications endpoints.

+**User Registration, Verification & Login**

+The steps described below is for the user registration, email verification and login flow.

+1. Access to the [root endpoint](http://localhost:8000) to explore the service endpoints.
+2. Access to the [user registration](http://localhost:8000/auth/registration) endpoint to create a user account.
+Fill fields with your email and insert twice an strong password.
+3. Verify your account via email accessing to the link shown in the console after registration.
+4. Access to the email verification and insert your email and password.
+An access tokens are returned.
+You can save it for your frontend app.
+If you are using the Browsable API the user will be logged in.
+5. Go to [root endpoint](http://localhost:8000) and explore applications endpoints.

+**User Logout**

+To logout just follow the [user logout](http://localhost:8000/auth/logout) endpoint and send a POST request.

+**User Password Reset**

+If you have forgotten you password you can recover it accessing to the [password change endpoint](http://localhost:8000/auth/password/change/).
+Follow the next steps:

+1. Insert your email and send it via POST.
+2. Check your email or the "django console email" to access to the link to password change.
+3. Insert the needed fields.
+UID is the anteultimate URL slug, and the Token field is the last URL slug (probaby the token slug includes a "-" char).
+After required fields just type your new password twice and POST it.

+**Applications flows**

+The specific app endpoints are described in each section of Applications.

+### Using the admin site

-The API service has an integrated administration panel that allows you to perform CRUD operations on each of the application models (tables).
+The API service has an integrated administration panel that allows you to perform CRUD operations on each of registered applications models (tables).
 In this image you can see how the administration panel looks.

 ![screenshot-admin-panel](doc/screenshot-admin-panel.png)

-To create different assesments, assign questions and options, it is necessary to enter the administrator panel of the application.
-If you executed the command `docker-compose run code-api python manage.py loaddata .fixtures/db.json` detailed in the initial configuration section, a superuser with the name` admin` and pass `admin` is automatically created (you can change the password to have greater security).

-To enter the application's administrator panel, enter the URL [http://localhost:8000/admin](http://localhost:8000/admin), and log in with the previously indicated superuser username and password.

-From the left panel you can create all the entities that you consider necessary and the relationships between them.

-> In case you had not executed the command `docker-compose run code-api python manage.py loaddata .fixtures/db.json`, you can create a super user with the command` docker-compose run code-api python manage.py createsuperuser`, and then loggin in the admin panel with the created user.
+To use the admin site you must create a superuser.
+Execute the command `docker-compose run code-api python manage.py createsuperuser`, enter your email and your password twice and then go to [admin endpoint](http://localhost:8000/admin) to login with your credentials.

+There are many sections included in the admin, like `Accounts`, `Tokens`, `Sites`, `Social Accounts` and `Users`.
+This applications are included in the base project to provide user auth flows.

+Apart of the base sections, there are the custom applications, explained in the [Applications](#applications) section.

 ### Environment Variables

 Some environment variables used by the database service, as well as the API service, are defined in the `env` file.
 Necessary variables can be added/removed.
 In case you accidentally delete the values or the env file, below you can find some values that work correctly with the application.

 ```
-DJANGO_SECRET_KEY = sup3rs3cr3tk3y
-DJANGO_DEBUG = True
-DATABASE_NAME = codeapi
-DATABASE_USER = postgres
-DATABASE_PASS = postgres
-DATABASE_HOST = db
-DATABASE_PORT = 5432
+DJANGO_SECRET_KEY=sup3rs3cr3tk3y
+DJANGO_DEBUG=True
+DATABASE_NAME=codeapi
+DATABASE_USER=postgres
+DATABASE_PASS=postgres
+DATABASE_HOST=db
+DATABASE_PORT=5432
+LOGLEVEL=info
+ACCESS_TOKEN_LIFETIME=120
 ```

 It is **HIGHLY RECOMMENDED**that you change these variables if you want to use this application for productive purposes.

 ### Database manipulation

-Django provides excellent database manipulation without the need to use any external tools to perform the necessary operations.
+Django provides an excellent database manipulation without the need to use any external tools to perform the necessary operations.

 If you want to make a simple backup of the database, execute the following command: